VerKnowSys/svdOS/README.md

 ---

 ![Pic 9](http://s.verknowsys.com/d924a95e38a833f19411dbc5b4e75acf.png)
 > Pic 9.
 There are several quota attributes - here we're setting three of them, each with immediate effect.
 Attributes are immediately applied on working jails.
-NOTE: Try `gvr avail` - to list all attributes currently supported.
+NOTE: Try: `gvr available` - to get list of all supported attributes.